 In larger, more complex systems, there are different levels of organization, with specific rules pertaining to each (Ostrom 1990, 101-102).
 COOPERT and ASMAC are both part of the same network of waste pickers, the Cataunidos network.
 The specific activities of the network and how these relate to the member organizations were not studied in depth.
 But the importance of a network scheme to waste picker organizations was discussed in this thesis to some extent.
 As noted by COOPERT's administrative manager, Márcia, this level of organization enables for the joint commercialization of recyclables and for the exchange of experiences, both essential components for their competitiveness and growth.
-What can be said at this point is that they are organized in nested enterprises, that networks are very important to the development of their organizations, and that more research is recommended to understand how the network works.
+What can be said at this point is that they are organizations, and that more research is recommended to understand how the network works.